indygreg/PyOxidizer/apple-codesign/docs/apple_codesign_getting_started.rst

     cargo install apple-codesign

-To enable smart card integration:
+To enable smart card integration (i.e. use a YubiKey for signing):

 .. code-block:: bash